Introduction

 After setup, build directories are available under build/[stm32|sim]/[release|debug].

-Use release for hardware builds and debug for the simulator.
+Use release for hardware builds and debug for the Desktop Simulator.

 Build for hardware